spenat28/inPicture/index.md

 * Every node and link has to be supported by source - exception is adding people and groups.
 * Connected to social media by UUID hashtags. _Nothing less, nothing more._
 * Every node will be locked in time - to preserve they value that they had in that time.
+Automatic lock of information after 6 months.
+Can be unlocked by voting of redactors, or locked earlier by same method.
+(More in databases principles.)
 * Decentralized and democratic system based on voting.
 * Every information has to have English translation.
 	* This initiative considers English to be universal language, hence all information has to be available in it - with no exception.